- Hi, I am Girish Viswanathan, a Company Secretary with more than 15 years of experience in the field of Secretarial, Legal & Tax.

 Starting my career in listed companies in India

-If we really look at the CS Profession from the Indian lens, it started gaining momentum and recognition from the year 2000, when SEBI came up with the listing agreement and standard of corporate governance for listed companies.
+If we really look at the CS Profession from the Indian lens, it started gaining momentum and recognition in the year 2000, when SEBI came up with the listing agreement and standard of corporate governance for listed companies.

 As a freshly qualified CS doing my training at a listed company (in 2000), my manager wanted to extend my tenure from a trainee to an executive, in order to implement the new Listing Agreement norms.